Frequently Asked Questions

 How far will we be walking?

-Please see our terrain and site conditions page and contact Meg for specifics on the survey that you’ll be attending.
+Please contact ForestWatch@bark-out.org for specifics on the survey that you’ll be attending.
 We rarely walk more than 4 miles while conducting a survey, but please keep in mind that we are primarily walking off-trail through branches, deep mud and standing water, or over downed logs.
 Traveling through this terrain usually requires a lot more energy than walking the same distance on a road or trail.

 We are readily able to accommodate requests to be in groups planning to move slowly, survey small areas, or stay off of steep terrain.
 In specific situations, we may be able to provide more information about site conditions especially in areas what we are visiting again.
 Please email us at least a week ahead of time to ask.